T4cceptor/MakeMCP/README.md

 **Transform APIs into MCP servers for AI agents**

-MakeMCP is a simple CLI tool that converts OpenAPI specifications into MCP (Model Context Protocol) servers.
+MakeMCP is a simple CLI tool that creates MCP (Model Context Protocol) servers from various sources (e.g. OpenAPI specs, CLI tools, MCP Proxying etc.).
 Point it at any REST API with an OpenAPI spec, and it creates a fully compliant MCP server that works with all MCP clients and tools.

 ## Key Benefits